isomerpages/nlb-discovereads/_diy-resources/Singapore Storytellers/Episode 4: Let's Go Places.md

 [Street Wayang](https://eresources.nlb.gov.sg/infopedia/articles/SIP_1218_2011-06-28.html) <br>
 by Serene Cai <br>

-*Wayang*, a Malay word meaning “a theatrical performance employing puppets or human dancers”, is also used to refer to Chinese street opera in Singapore, as well as other forms of opera such as wayang kulit.
+Wayang, a Malay word meaning “a theatrical performance employing puppets or human dancers”, is also used to refer to Chinese street opera in Singapore, as well as other forms of opera such as wayang kulit.

-**<u>Oral History Interviews</u>**
+**Oral History Interviews**

 [Oral History Interviewee with Woon, Richard Kai Yin](https://www.nas.gov.sg/archivesonline/oral_history_interviews/interview/002908) <br>
 Accession Number: 002908 <br>